memgraph/memgraph/docs/dev/query/execution.md

 `CreateNode` logical operator the input is either a `ScanAll` operator, or a `Once` operator.

-### GraphView
+### storage::View

 In the previous section, [Cypher Execution Semantics](#cypher-execution-semantics), we mentioned how the preceding clauses should not see changes made in subsequent ones.
-For that reason, some operators take a `GraphView` enum value.
+For that reason, some operators take a `storage::View` enum value.
 This value determines which state of the graph an operator sees.

 Consider the query `MATCH (n)--(m) WHERE n.x = 0 SET m.x = 1`.
 Naive streaming